Jammicus/Miscellaneous/Book_Summaries/RegularExpressionsCookbook.md

 ## Match Previously Matched Text Again

 * When wanting to match previously matched text, you have to recapture it.
-* This is done by a capuring group as shown above (The bracketed group
+* This is done by a capturing group as shown above (The bracketed group

 ## Capture and Name Parts of the Match (PG88)

 *